micheqn3/employee-tracker/README.md

 > SSH: `git@github.com:micheqn3/employee-tracker.git`
 3. Install the NPM packages
 > npm install
+4. Create the database in MySQL using the schema found in sql/ schema.sql
-4. Provide your MySQL credentials in the index.js file and make sure your server is running
+5. Provide your MySQL credentials in the index.js file and make sure your server is running
-5. Run the application in command line
+6. Run the application in command line
 > node index.js

 ### This repository contains:
+  - index.js - This file connects to the MySQL database and contains an Application class, which will control the flow of the application.
+  - sql/ schema.sql - This file contains the tables that will store the data.
+  - sql/ seeds.sql - This file contains the data that will prepopulate the database.
+  - src/ inquirer.js - This file contains all the prompts for the user and is utilized in index.js.

 ### Technologies/Languages used: